natkuhn/LetterCalc/README.md

 values.
 For example solving the puzzle `send+more=money` with `s=9 m=1` in the constraints box finds the solution faster and with many fewer tries; putting `s=9 m=2` finds no solutions.

+The "Warn if fewer letters than maximum" checkbox will alert you that, for example, `send+more=money` involves only 8 letters, and so not all 10 base-10 digits will be present in the solution.
+I'm not sure why I thought this was a good idea.

 By default, the puzzles are solved in base 10, but the program will solve puzzles in any base up to 62, using digits `0`-`9`, letters `a`-`z`, and then capital